naev/naev/docs/manual/sec/misn-basics.md

 The Visual Novel framework is based on the Love2D API and allows for displaying text, characters, and other effects to the player.
 It can be thought of as a graph representing the choices and messages the player can engage with.
 The core API is in the [`vn` module](https://naev.org/api/modules/vn.html).

+The VN API is similar to existing frameworks such as [Ren'Py](https://renpy.org), in which conversations are divided into scenes with characters.
+In particular, the flow of engaging the player with the VN framework consists roughly of the following:

+1. Clear internal variables (recommended)
+1. Start a new scene
+1. Define all the characters that should appear in the scene (they can still be added and removed in the scene with `vn.appear` and `vn.disappear`)
+1. Run the transition to make the characters and scene appear
+1. Display text
+1. Jump to 2. as needed or end the `vn`

-The VN is based around creating scenes, and adding nodes which represent things like displaying text or giving the player options.
-Once the conversation graph is set up, `vn.run()` will begin execution and *it won't return until the dialogue is done*.
-Let us start by looking at a simple example.
+For most purposes, all you will need is a single scene, however, you are not limited to that.
+The VN is based around adding nodes which represent things like displaying text or giving the player options.
+Once the conversation graph defined by the nodes is set up, `vn.run()` will begin execution and *it won't return until the dialogue is done*.
+Nodes are run in consecutive order unless `vn.jump` is used to jump to a label node defined with `vn.label`.
+Let us start by looking at a simple example:

 ```lua
 local vn = require "vn" -- Load the library